jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_drilldown_databases.md

 For information about the Fragmentation statistics displayed on the Fragmentation page:

 * SQL Server 2005 and above:- See the sys.dm_db_index_physical_stats DMV.
-* SQL Server 2000:- See the DBCC SHOWCONTIG topic in the Transact-SQL Reference section in Microsoft® SQL Server Books Online.
+* SQL Server 2000:- See the DBCC SHOWCONTIG topic in the Transact-SQL Reference section in Microsoft SQL Server Books Online.

 ##### Types of Fragmentation
 The following types of fragmentation can occur in SQL Server tables: Internal and External.